Barcarolle (horse)

-Barcarolle (foaled 1835) was a British Thoroughbred racehorse and broodmare who won the classic 1000 Guineas at Newmarket Racecourse in 1838.
+Barcarolle (1835 – 1849) was a British Thoroughbred racehorse and broodmare who won the classic 1000 Guineas at Newmarket Racecourse in 1838.
 In a racing career which lasted from April 1838 until September 1839, the filly ran seven times and won twice.
 Unraced as a two-year-old Barcarolle won the Guineas on her second appearance of 1838 but contracted an illness and raced only once more that season.
 After winning one minor race from four starts in 1839, she was retired from racing and exported to Russia in the following year.

 Background

 Barcarolle was a bay mare bred at Quidenham in Norfolk by her owner William Keppel, 4th Earl of Albemarle.
 She was the ninth foal of Bravura, a successful racemare who won seven times in 1824.
 Barcarolle was the only classic winner produced by Thoroughbred family 45.

 Barcarolle's sire, Emilius, won the Derby in 1823 and went on to become a successful stallion at the Riddlesworth stud which was owned and run by Thomas Thornhill.
 Emilius’s best winners included Priam, Plenipotentiary, Oxygen, Preserve, Riddlesworth (2000 Guineas) and Mango (St Leger) and he was British Champion sire in 1830 and 1831.